How do I add, change, and remove relationships between objectives and key results (OKRs)?

 Creating a new parent-child relationship between existing objectives

-Objectives can have a parent-child relationship with another objective.
-If you are using connected OKRs, the parent or child objective can be on a Planview AgilePlace board or in Planview Portfolios.
-If you are not using connected OKRs, the parent or child objective must be another objective in the same product (AgilePlace or Planview Portfolios).
+Objectives can have a parent-child relationship with other objectives.
+If you are using connected OKRs, parent objectives and child objectives can be in different products (AgilePlace and Planview Portfolios).
+If you are not using connected OKRs, the parent objectives and child objectives must be in the same product (AgilePlace or Planview Portfolios).
+An objective can have multiple parent objectives and multiple child objectives.